react-native-community/discussions-and-proposals/proposals/0000-adding-support-for-swift.md

 ## Alternatives

 ### Leaving things as is
 The overhead of this option is much much lower in the short term, and while it creates a bad user experience for the smaller subsection of the user base that want to be able to do more (and library maintainers who would probably benefit from this new found access), the cost is undeniably lower.
-The problem is that eventually, Apple either push for this change directly, or will make it very hard to continue, so unless we take initiative now, We will be forced to it down the road, and in the mean time React Native will have to resort to more and more custom solutions to deal with any APIs that might become unavailable
+The problem is that eventually, Apple will either push for this change directly, or will make it very hard to continue, so unless we take initiative now, We will be forced to it down the road, and in the mean time React Native will have to resort to more and more custom solutions to deal with any APIs that might become unavailable

 ## Adoption strategy